intrpr/jeykll-basekb-test/_posts/2019-06-09-syllabus-sign-to-spoken-english.md

 ### Required Texts
 Please bring your text, handouts, and notetaking materials to class each day.
 * **(Required)** Although not a “text,” you’ll need a [GoREACT](https://goreact.com/signing) account to store/display video of your assignments, exams, and lab work.
 If you don’t have an account, [sign up for a GoREACT account](https://goreact.com/#/signup?first=&last=&email=) right now.
-* Video texts from Patrie, C. (2004).
-Effective Interpreting series: ASL Skills Development.
+* Video texts from Patrie, C. (2004). *Effective Interpreting series: ASL Skills Development*.
 San Diego: DawnSign Press.
 Readings, class discussions, postings, and lab assignments will be taken primarily from this volume.
 (Unfortunately, this class text is only available in limited distribution; available from [UVU Bookstore](http://bookstore.uvu.edu/SelectTermDept.aspx), [DawnSign Press](http://www.dawnsign.com/effective-interpreting-asl-skills-development-study-set), or [Harris Communications](http://www.harriscomm.com/index.php/effective-interpreting-asl-skills-development-study-set.html).)
 * Student handouts containing resources, class assignments, and instructor-selected supplemental readings.
 [Available from the class schedule](http://) and/or passed out in class, these may be distributed on an infrequent basis.
 These handouts are important; exam materials will also come from these resources.

 Available in the UVU bookstore or on the Internet at a variety of online bookstores and resellers.
 [See class schedule for links](http://).